kevinrenskers/dotfiles/README.md

 5. On a fresh Mac you might want to run `$ . .osx` to setup some sensible defaults *(optional)*

-## Step 2: install Homebrew and the bash-completion package
+## Step 2: install Homebrew and bash-completion

     $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
     $ brew install bash-completion